A Lost boy somehow gets even more lost.

 Permalink

-He hurries away from any of the people singing and toward two people speaking in a corner careful not to trip over any of the ropes tied around things to keep them in place.
+He hurries away from any of the people singing and toward two people speaking in a corner careful not to get tangled in any of the ropes tied around things to keep them in place.

 ...Nope, he can't suddenly understand their language.
 He thinks it's the same one, the structure and sounds are similar enough, but...